affinity-digital-ltd/my-todo/src/curriculum.md

 ```

 You might notice a new pattern here: `true ? then : else`.
 This is an inline if.
 If the first part of the statement evaluates to `true`, in our case `event.target.checked`, then evaluate the code after the `?` if it evalutes to `false` then evaluate the code after the `:`.

+8. Commit your changes and push to Github

 ## Writing tests